syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Legend.md

 ---
 layout: post
 title: Chart legend| Chart  | ASP.NET CORE | Syncfusion
-description: How to cutomize the legend in Essential JavaScript Chart.
+description: Learn here about legend suport in Syncfusion Essential JavaScript Chart Control, its elements and more.
 platform: aspnet-core
 control: Chart
 documentation: ug
 ---

-# Legend
+# Legend in JavaScript Chart

 The legend contains the list of chart series and trendlines that appear in a chart.